Azure/azure-sdk-for-cpp/sdk/storage/azure-storage-files-shares/swagger/README.md

       $.ShareItemDetails.properties["PaidBurstingEnabled"].description = "Optional.
 Boolean.
 Default if not specified is false.
 This property enables paid bursting.";
       $.ShareItemDetails.properties["PaidBurstingMaxIops"].description = "Optional.
 Integer.
 Default if not specified is the maximum IOPS the file share can support.
 Current maximum for a file share is 102,400 IOPS.";
       $.ShareItemDetails.properties["PaidBurstingMaxBandwidthMibps"].description = "Optional.
 Integer.
 Default if not specified is the maximum throughput the file share can support.
 Current maximum for a file share is 10,340 MiB/sec.";
+      $.ShareItemDetails.properties["IncludedBurstIops"].description = "Return the calculated burst IOPS of the share.";
+      $.ShareItemDetails.properties["MaxBurstCreditsForIops"].description = "Return the calculated maximum burst credits.
+This is not the current burst credit level, but the maximum burst credits the share can have.";
+      $.ShareItemDetails.properties["NextAllowedProvisionedIopsDowngradeTime"].description = "Return timestamp for provisioned IOPS following existing rules for provisioned storage GiB.";
+      $.ShareItemDetails.properties["NextAllowedProvisionedBandwidthDowngradeTime"].description = "Return timestamp for provisioned throughput following existing rules for provisioned storage GiB.";
       $.ShareItemInternal.properties["Name"].description = "The name of the share.";
       $.ShareItemInternal.properties["Snapshot"].description = "The snapshot of the share.";
       $.ShareItemInternal.properties["Deleted"].description = "True if the share is deleted.";